openfoodfacts/robotoff/doc/how-to-guides/deployment/test-and-debug.md

 If your development instance is not connected to a product-opener instance (which happens automatically if you have a running product-opener instance), you won't have a MongoDB instance.
-This means you won't have any data on your local set up.
+This means you won't have any product data on your local set up.
 Though you may populate your database with some objects.

 We recommend  [Factory](https://factoryboy.readthedocs.io/en/stable/) to create some data in your local database.